Fmstrat/shorten/README.md

 #$enabled = false;
 ```

-**Step 3: Configure the app**
+### Step 3: Configure the app

-Lastly, visit the administration page for ownCloud and in the *Shorten* configuration include your shortening server's URL, which is everything before *?SHORTCODE*.
+Lastly, visit the administration page for ownCloud and in the *Shorten* configuration include your shortening server's URL, which is everything before *?SHORTCODE* if you are using the internal shortener.
 In this case:
 ```
 https://mydomain.ext/s
 ```
+If you're using http://goo.gl, you would need to include your API key in the provided settings box.

 At this point, when you check the box to share a file publically, the app will replace the public share link displayed in the ownCloud web interface.